shaeekh/shaeekh.github.io/_pages/education-awards.md

 ### [2014]

-* As general secretary, organized the first ever national and international festival consequently in the history of  cantonment colleges of Bangladesh. [**Club official Page**](https://www.facebook.com/ACCPC2014)
+* As general secretary, organized the first ever national and international festival consequently in the history of  cantonment colleges of Bangladesh. [**Club official Page**](https://www.facebook.com/ACCPC2014) .
+Also helped to form science club, debating club and served as secretary of science club and broadcasting editor of debating club.

 ## Awards & Participation
 ----------------
 ### [2018]